LPD-EPFL/ca15-stm/README.md

 You can run the two benchmarks with `./bank` and `./ll`.
 Both executables support the `-h` flag that prints the parameters they support.

 You can use the `./scripts/benchmark.sh` from the base folder to execute the workloads that we will evaluate your solutions on.
+We will evaluate your solutions on a 2-socket 20-core Intel Xeon server.

 More Details
 ------------